leonardocerliani/GUTS_fmri_preproc/TUT/06_MRIcroGL_Scripting/README.md

-[MRIcroGL](https://github.com/rordenlab/MRIcroGL) is great for doing any kind of slice-based visualization of MRI volumes (for surfaces, you might want to try [surf-ice](https://github.com/neurolabusc/surf-ice)).
+[MRIcroGL](https://github.com/rordenlab/MRIcroGL) is great for doing any kind of slice-based visualization of MRI volume slices (also volumes, but for surfaces, you might want to try [surf-ice](https://github.com/neurolabusc/surf-ice)).

 But it's even greater because it allows you to automate the creation of images using python scripts.

 ![mricrogl_script_interface.png](assets/mricrogl_script_interface.png)

-Admittedly the interface is not the greatest, as most of what you would find in a common text editor is not present, however it works fine, and you can actually edit your scripts in your favourite text editor and just copy paste them there
+Admittedly the interface is not the greatest, as most of what you would find in a common text editor is not present, however it works fine, and you can edit the python scripts in your favourite text editor before pasting them in the MRIcroGL script pane to run them.

-To run a script, open with the mri command and them CMD-N, paste the script, CMD-R
+To run a script, open with the mri command and them CMD-N, paste the script, CMD-R (probably you have to replace CMD with Ctrl if you work in Linux or if you still insist on using windoze).

-Some References
+Some useful references to what is shown below:
 - https://github.com/rordenlab/MRIcroGL/blob/master/PYTHON.md
 - https://github.com/LeSasse/intro_to_mricrogl_scripting?tab=readme-ov-file

-# Case study: generate one image for each region in an Atlas
+# Case study: Generate one image for each region in an Atlas, so that the region is clearly visible in the image

-Since it uses python, we can combine the processing with whatever we can run in the terminal that produces an output we might use, for instance text.
+Since MRIcroGL uses python, we can combine the processing with whatever we can run in the terminal that produces an output we might use, for instance text.

 In this case, my aim was to: